rbaynes/nat_geo_climate_control/README.md

 We will build a simple system to attempt to control humidity.
 The sensor will tell us the relative humidity and we can lower it by controlling the speed of a fan pointed at it.

 ## Set up your development system
-  * Windows or Mac PC with USB port.
+  * Use Windows or Mac PC with USB port.
   * Download and install the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
   * Download [sensor and I2C serial bus Arduino libraries](/arduino_library_for_am2315.tgz) and unzip them to your ~/Documents/Arduino/library directory.
   * Download [example code](/arduino_test_programs.tgz) and unzip it to your /Documents/Arduino directory.